remarkablemark/react-dom-core/packages/react-property/README.md

 ## License

 MIT.
-See [license](https://github.com/facebook/react/blob/main/LICENSE) from original project.
+See the [license](https://github.com/facebook/react/blob/main/LICENSE) from the original project.